Join a student club or organization to gain valuable applied experience in communication.

 The graduate students in the Murrow College of Communication at Washington State University have established this group in order to communicate information and events among our cohort.
 Known as Comm Grad, the group strives for a feeling of family among students from a diverse range of background and situations.

 The mission of The Daily Evergreen is to inform its readers on all things related to Pullman and WSU.
 Along with that, the Evergreen strives to amplify student voices and shine a light on things that are unnoticed at times.
 The Evergreen houses students who are passionate in their craft whether it would be in a written or visual format.

 The Daily Evergreen will continue operating in the fall.
 It will only publish once a week, but it will continue producing stories online on a daily basis.
-Murrow students can get involved with the Evergreen by applying through Handshake or the Evergreen website.
+Murrow students can get involved with the Evergreen by applying through Handshake or by or emailing firstname.lastname@example.org.